vaimo/composer-patches/README.md

 those tags, the mandatory ones are:

 ```
-@package - targeted package (to indicate that the patch is a bundle patch, just use: *)
+@package - targeted package
+@type bundle - as an alternative to @package when dealing with patch that targets multiple packages
 ```

 Alternatively package and version can be declared together with a one-liner